Theodore Klein Plant Awards

 Explore the Theodore Klein Plant Award Winners

 They’re here!
-Each year a panel of Kentucky green industry professionals hunkers down in a dark and smoky room and battles it out to see which plant nominees will make the list.
-This list, which started back in 1999, is now the go-to collection of woody and herbaceous garden plants for the region.
+Each year, a panel of Kentucky green industry professionals gathers to thoughtfully review and debate which plant nominees will earn a spot on the list.
+Since its beginnings in 1999, this curated selection has grown into a trusted guide to the best woody and herbaceous garden plants for our region.

 - Light Requirement: Full Sun